When Should You Hire an HOA Management Company?

 Not all community members may feel compelled to join the board of directors or otherwise participate in managing the HOA.
 Demographics may have a big role to play in this.
 If your community is composed of two-income families and younger people, you may have a much more difficult time finding people with the extra time to dedicate to HOA management.

 However, communities with stay-at-home spouses, work-from-home spouses, empty nests and retirees may have the time and will to manage the HOA.
 It’s worth noting that some self-managed HOAs simply outsource the positions they need additional assistance with.
-To this end, they may hire secretaries to man the office, take calls and respond to emails.
+To this end, they may hire secretaries to man the office, take calls, and respond to emails.

 Community Preference